 The system not only focuses on the recruitment process but also stresses the importance of onboarding.
 Each process goes through several stages, all of which are planned to become an independent system that facilitates the company’s hiring design.

-Who Controls Full Life Cycle Recruiting?
+Who Controls Full Recruitment Cycle

 The recruitment process requires the implementation of a comprehensive criteria.
 In addition to performance, issues such as attitude, availability, salary aspiration, qualification, and, of course, experience in previous positions also matter.